gregwell/rental-system-web-app/README.md

 - implement some global state management system like redux to tidy up the code
 - clean up spaghetti code
 - hash passwords instead of encrypting them (?)
+- wrap up multiple Promises into one Promise.all (?)